matthewbowling123/Engineering_4_Notebook/README.md

 ### Reflection
 This was essentially the previous assignment but with an added LED.
 I used what I learned about LEDs last year and added that knowledge to this assignment.
 Overall I learned a lot on this assignment.
-### Launchpad countdown with Button and Servo
+### Launchpad countdown with Button

 ## Description
-For this next part of the assignment I was asked to add a button that started the countdown and a Servo which rotates when the countdown ends. then to spice it up I was asked to add an abort function which would abort the countdown when the button was pressed.
+For this next part of the assignment I was asked to add a button that started the countdown. then to spice it up I was asked to add an abort function which would abort the countdown when the button was pressed.

 ## Evidence
 ![ServoButton](images/ServoButton.gif)